open/close all folders

 - Toriko literally does this with food.

-- During the Silver Age, pretty much every comic book storyline happened in a World of Ham, probably the best example being Marvel's Asgard: an entire Dimension of Ham!
+- During the Silver Age, pretty much every comic book storyline happened in a World Of Ham, probably the best example being Marvel's Asgard: an entire Dimension of Ham!

 - And the Bronze Age brought us Jack Kirby's New Gods Saga, a senses-shattering cosmic god-war between two Worlds of Ham!
 With Earth, the Doomed Dominion, caught in-between!!!
+As a tribute to Kirby, John Byrne penned Darkseid vs Galactus: The Hunger, where all parties spoke as if performing in The Ring of the Nibelung.
+In this setting, it's quite appropriate.

 - Sin City.
 Just about everything written by Frank Miller debatably exists in such a world, but Sin City particularly thrives on Refuge in Audacity on several levels.